IsraelZablianov/draggable-vue-directive/README.md

 ```

 ### draggable Value
-The Object passed to the directive is called the directive value.<br>
+The object passed to the directive is called the directive value.<br>
-For example in `v-draggable="draggableValue"` draggableValue can be an object containing the folowing fields <br>
+For example in `v-draggable="draggableValue"` draggableValue can be an object containing the folowing fields: <br>

 * [handle](#handle)
 * [onPositionChange](#onpositionchange)